 The entries under “Speaker”, “Type” and “Category” are equivalent to the ones described above in Tier > Edit tier properties....
-If the option “Copy events from” is selected, empty events will be inserted into the new tier, wherever the copied tier also contains entries (this can be especially useful for annotation tiers.
+If the option “Copy events from” is selected, empty events will be inserted into the new tier, wherever the copied tier also contains entries (this can be especially useful for annotation tiers).